 - Avocados

-Summit Medical Group can measure your risk in minutes with a Cardiac Calcium Screen.
-The exam helps predict heart disease risk at an early stage, before symptoms occur, and for up to 10 years after the scan.
-Cardiac Calcium Scoring uses high resolution, rapid CT to take multiple angle X-rays, creating 2-dimensional images of the beating heart.
+Cardiac Calcium Scoring uses high-resolution, rapid CT to take multiple-angle X-rays, creating 2-dimensional images of the beating heart.
 It determines the amount of atherosclerosis, or plaque build-up, in the coronary arteries, which is directly related to your risk for a future heart attack.
 Over time, plaque can cause hardening and narrowing of the arteries, decreasing blood flow to the heart.
-Summit physicians analyze the CT to provide a calcium score for the risk of cardiac artery blockage.
-Your physician will receive your report and can devise a comprehensive plan to minimize risk and maximize heart health.

 For additional information about our Cardiac Calcium Screening, visit: https://www.summitmedical.com/services/diagnostic/cardiacscreening.
 To schedule your screening, call 865-588-8005.